mrheat/dead-letter-dump/README.md

 2. A whitelist, containing all whitelisted domains
 3. A greylist, containing all domains, which are blacklisted but marked as dead (no MX record).

 All three lists are available in JSON, XML and TXT format.
 Choose, whatever you prefer.
+For performance reasons, the blacklist also exists as "flat JSON" (no key/value pairs).

-Every list (except the TXT file version) contains at least a property `hash`, which represents a hashed version of the actual domain.
+Every list (except the TXT file and the flat JSON version) contains at least a property `hash`, which represents a hashed version of the actual domain.
 While the whitelist also contains a property `domain`, which represents a domain in a readable format, the grey- and blacklist don't.

 Even if a domain is marked as dead, it's still included in the blacklist.
 Feel free to filter them out.